 Magnesium’s Important Role in Your Health

-For patients dealing with irregularity, I will often recommend 200-600 mg of Magnesium Citrate.
-The citrate form is still very bioavailable while drawing a little extra water to the bowel to support healthy bowel habits.
+For patients dealing with irregularity, I will often recommend 200-600 mg of magnesium citrate daily, which you can find in my Colon Comfort formula.
+The citrate form is still very bioavailable, while drawing a little extra water to the bowel to support healthy bowel habits.

 Magnesium Maintains Heart Health